kr4uzi/ServiceNow-Guide/README.md

 incidentGr.query();
 ```

-## addQuery vs. addEncodedQuery
+## addQuery vs.addEncodedQuery

-**TL;DR**: if the query is static, use addEncodedQuery, otherwise use addQuery
+** TL; DR **: if the query is static, use addEncodedQuery, otherwise use addQuery

-Recall the very first example of how to transform a filter into a GlideRecord-Query: If you do not have to modify the query-string afterwards, you are save to go with addEncodedQuery.
-If you add an dynamic part to the query string that might contain user input data, you can fall into the same pit as if you were handling raw database queries (SQL-Injection).
-See the following code for example:
+Recall the very first example of how to transform a filter into a GlideRecord - Query: If you do not have to modify the query - string afterwards, you are save to go with addEncodedQuery.If you add an dynamic part to the query string that might contain user input data, you can fall into the same pit as if you were handling raw database queries(SQL - Injection).See the following code for example:

 ```javascript
 function getIncidentsByDescriptionBad(descriptionText) {